-This constitutes a land freeze on the MacKenzie Delta and part of the Western Arctic.
+This constitutes a land freeze in the MacKenzie Delta and part of the Western Arctic.
 It is believed that if registered the caveat would impose severe limitations upon the north in regards to northern development.

-This means that until May 15 at least, all crown land in the area cannot be bought, sold, area cannot be bought, soid, or otherwise transferred.
+This means that until May 15 at least, all crown land in the area cannot be bought, sold, or otherwise transferred.

-There are several factors which influenced the chiefs to make this strong decision but perhaps the most imperative one was the numerous changes tak-ing place all around them and the threat to the foundation of their life-style, the land.
+There are several factors which influenced the chiefs to make this strong decision but perhaps the most imperative one was the numerous changes taking place all around them and the threat to the foundation of their life-style, the land.

 Although Treaties 8 and 11 were signed in 1899 and 1921, respectively, the interpretation by the signers (Federal Crown and the Indian people of the N.W.T.), are radically different.
-The government contends that these treaties constitute a surrender of land by the Indian people and all rights to if for the generous settlement of one square mile for every family of five.
+The government contends that these treaties constitute a surrender of land by the Indian people and all rights to if for the generous settlement of one square mile for every family of five

-We reject this contention and We reject this contention and maintain that these treaties were peace treaties and not land cessations and on that basis we have never accepted the terms or the land allocation.
-It is our belief that we still hold abori-ginal rights to this land and are the only owners of it.
+We reject this contention and maintain that these treaties were peace treaties and not land cessations and on that basis we have never accepted the terms or the land allocation.
+It is our belief that we still hold aboriginal rights to this land and are the only owners of it.

-It is the belief that we own

-the land and the special status that the land has in our culture and religion that has led to our confusion and dismay at the treatment that the government has accorded us in relation to our land.
+It is the belief that we own the land and the special status that the land has in our culture and religion that has led to our confusion and dismay at the treatment that the government has accorded us in relation to our land.

-The government has paid less than cursory interest to our rethan cursory interest to our re-quests and demands for recognit-ion of our rights.
-They have played a sham game of consulat-ion with us.
-This game con-sisted of them listening to us when they felt like it but never allowing any real dialogue to be established.
+The government has paid less than cursory interest to our requests and demands for recognition of our rights.
+They have played a sham game of consulation with us.
+This game consisted of them listening to us when they-felt like it but never allowing any real dialogue to be established.

 The game has continued long enough.
-The Indian people of enough.
-The Indian people of the North know of the respon-sibility that the Federal Government has to protect and uphold their rights in relation to Indian lands.
-We also know that the Government has shirked their duty in this matter in pursuit on orthern development.
+The Indian people of the North know of the responsibility that the Federal Government has to protect and uphold their rights in relation to Indian lands.
+We also know that the Government has shirked their duty in this matter in pursuit of northern development.

 In this quest for northern development land that is rightly, ours has been taken by speculators and entrepeneurs.
-This has gone on to such an extent, with on government intervention. with no government intervention on our behalf, that we are compelled to protect our own property rights as any other group of citizens would.
+This has gone on to such an extent, with no government intervention on our behalf, that we are compelled to protect our own property rights as any other group of citizens would.